Caple History, Family Crest & Coats of Arms

 The surname Caple was first found in Herefordshire where another source claims that name was derived from "the ancestor of Lord Albemarle [who] was Arnord-Joost van Keppel, lord of Voerst, a descendant of one of the most ancient houses in Guerlderland, [Holland] who accompanied King WIlliam III to England in 1688, and was by him advanced to the title still enjoyed by the family.
 According to 'Folks of Shields,' the name is equivalent to De Capella."

-Important Dates for the Caple family
+Early History of the Caple family

 This web page shows only a small excerpt of our Caple research.
 Another 88 words (6 lines of text) covering the years 1515, 1496, 1503, 1511, 1515, 1585, 1658, 1586, 1656, 1608, 1649, 1631, 1683, 1608, 1649, 1638, 1696, 1697, 1743, 1739, 1743, 1722 and 1743 are included under the topic Early Caple History in all our PDF Extended History products and printed products wherever possible.